Iva-Kamenova/PaintApp/README.md

 ## 📚 Educational Context

-This project was developed as part of a school/university assignment to practice object-oriented programming and GUI development in C#.
+This project was developed as part of a university course work to practice object-oriented programming and GUI development in C#.
 It demonstrates basic graphics handling and user interaction in a desktop environment.

 ## 🧠 Learning Goals